invertase/rdash-angular/README.md

 The `css/dashboard.min.css` file is the base CSS file for the dashboard, however it also contains the styling for the "widgets".

-A widget is esentially a white container box with some styling, that will expand 100% of it's parent container.
+A widget is essentially a white container box with some styling, that will expand 100% of it's parent container.
 To seperate these out, I suggest putting them inside a bootstrap grid item, e.g:

 ```
 <div class="col-lg-3">
 	<div class="widget">
 ```

-A widget has a `widget-body` (main content), and also a `widget-title` (title area) which can be used individually inside the widget.
+A widget has a `widget-title` (title area) and also a `widget-body` (main content) which can be used individually inside the widget.

 Any content can be inside a `widget-body`, which will be padded by default.
 Three set sizes for the body are available and will provide a scroller for the content when the content breaks the height.
 Apply either `large` `medium` or `small` to the `widget-body` class, e.g: `<div class="widget-body medium">`.

-If no size is set, the content will expand vertically based on content size.
+> If no size is set, the content will expand vertically based on content size.

 Widget table styling is also included.
 Simply place a bootstrap table inside your `widget-body`.
 It's recommended you remove padding on the `widget-body` to take the table to maximum width by applying `no-padding` to the class, e.g: `<div class="widget-body no-padding">`.